Hawarte History, Family Crest & Coats of Arms

 - Origins Available:

-Hawarte is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England in 1066.
-The name Hawarte comes from a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The Anglo-Saxon tribes of Britain were the first to use the name of Hawarte.
+The name had a practical origin since it came from when its initial bearer worked as a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."